philips-software/ius-libiuf/README.md

 ##  3. <a name='Usage'></a>Usage

 Examples of how the SDK can be used ara available in the [examples](examples) folder.
-Furthermore, developer documentation can be generated as follows:
+Furthermore, developer documentation can be generated (stored in dox/html/index.html) as follows:
 ```
 cd dox
 doxygen